iliabylich/ruby-ractors-and-concurrent-data-structures/src/concurrent_object_pool.md

 }

 // We need to return a combination of `idx` and `object` from `.checkout` method,
-// so this struct simply represents it
+// so this struct simply represents this tuple
 #[repr(C)]
 pub struct PooledItem {
     pub idx: usize,